runlikeforrestgump/emacs/README.md

 1. You can use a key sequence (aka keyboard shortcut, key binding, or key for short).
 2. Or you can call the command by name.

 Some commands are (or can be) disabled, which means that you'll be asked for confirmation when you try to invoke them.
+The usual reason for disabling a command is that some commands are potentially confusing for beginning users.

 ## Invoking Commands by Key Sequence